TuPhung369/Haaga_Backend_Programming/TuPhung_Docs/docs/architecture.md

 ---
 sidebar_position: 3
+sidebar_label: "Architecture"
 ---

 # Architecture

 ## Architecture Overview

-The Haaga Backend Programming project follows a modern, scalable architecture that separates concerns between frontend and backend components while enabling real-time communication and integration with AI services.
+The Enterprise Nexus project follows a modern, scalable architecture that separates concerns between frontend and backend components while enabling real-time communication and integration with AI services.
 The system is designed to be modular, maintainable, and secure, demonstrating best practices in full-stack development.

 ## Key Architectural Components